07717716891 info@grahamfit.com

 Nutrition is all about providing the body with nutrients.
 A diet is simply a word used to describe what a person consumes whether healthy or not healthy.
 A “diet” does not necessarily mean healthy.

 The first step is to know what is being consumed first.
 Then that is analysed to see what changes can/may be made.
-This engages a person as part of their improvement process.
+This engages a person as part of their improvement process rather than just buying something for a “quick fix” attempt.
+This first step invariably requires a food diary.
+This is a record of everything consumes (usually over a week) which then shows the starting point.
+Exactly where you are at.

 Fat loss is a major reason for dietary focus but being underweight or malnourished can be other reasons.